robiningelbrecht/phpunit-pretty-print/README.md

 ## Configuration

-Navigate to your `phpunit.xml.dist` file and following config:
+Navigate to your `phpunit.xml.dist` file and add following config to set default options (you can also set these options at run time):

 ```xml
 <extensions>